liorgr-cell/liorgr-cell-ChocolateSales/README.md

 # liorgr-cell-ChocolateSales
-Multi-year economic analysis of global chocolate sales (Kaggle) using SQL, R, and Excel.
-Focusing on price elasticity and TR optimization.
+Multi-year economic analysis of US chocolate sales (Kaggle) using SQL, R, and Excel.
+Focusing on price elasticity.
 # 📊 US Chocolate Market Analysis: Price Elasticity of Demand

 ## 👤 About Me